iwomm/vmware-codehouse-2021/chapters/chapter-1/README.md

-# VMware CodeHouse 2021 Prework - Chapter 1
+# Chapter 1 - Create the "Hello Go & Gin" app
 ## Objective
 In this chapter, we will:
 - Initialize the project and the Go module